Reasons Why Exterior Wood Cracks

 Plywood Cracks & Splitting

-Plywood is made from thin layers of Southern Yellow pine that are clued together.
-Treated plywood is a soft wood treated like an outdoor deck board to resist rot and decay.
+Plywood is made from thin layers of Southern Yellow pine that are glued together.
+Treated plywood is a softwood treated like an outdoor deck board to resist rot and decay.

 In short, yes, kiln-dried lumber does split.
 In part, kiln-dried lumber is slightly deceptive.
-There are multiple types of kiln-dried lumber, all of which contain different drying levels.
+There are multiple types of kiln-dried lumber, each with different drying levels.

 Conventionally, dried lumber (KD) dries the outer 1 inch or so of the lumber, so the lumber is not completely dry.
 Rather, the board is merely dry enough to paint or stain immediately after application.
 More intense kiln drying, such as Radio Frequency Kiln Dried (RFKD), utilizes microwaves to dry the entire timber to its core.

-(KD) kiln-dried lumber, measuring less than 1 inch thick, is less likely to split and is paint-ready.
-Thicker lumber over 2 inches thick will benefit best from a thoroughly dried core.
-Otherwise, we recommend installing wet lumber as the benefits of thicker (KD) lumber are marginal and cost significantly more than damp lumber.
+(KD) Kiln-dried lumber, measuring less than 1 inch thick, is less likely to split and is paint-ready.
+Lumber over 2 inches thick will benefit most from a thoroughly dried core.
+Otherwise, we recommend installing wet lumber, as the benefits of thicker (KD) lumber are marginal and it costs significantly more than damp lumber.

 Trying to Limit Wood Cracks